≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-In terms of cash position, AB InBev’s cash or near-cash assets totaled slightly over $10 billion USD as of 2022.
+In terms of cash position, AB InBev’s cash or near-cash assets totaled slightly over $10 billion as of the end of fiscal year 2023.

 AB InBev net debt